Skip to main content

 The primary mechanism for achieving this is the mandated use of aggregated data, a statistical method that provides a population-level view while obscuring individual data points.
 An employer might learn that 15% of its participating employees carry a specific genetic variant associated with metabolic syndrome, information that can guide the implementation of targeted nutritional support programs.
 They will not, however, learn that you are one of those individuals.

 This system relies on the integrity of the third-party administrators who act as data custodians.
-These entities are bound by business associate agreements under HIPAA, which legally obligates them to maintain the confidentiality and security of the they handle.
+These entities are bound by business associate agreements under HIPAA, which legally obligates them to maintain the confidentiality and security of the health information they handle.
 A breach of this agreement carries significant legal and financial penalties.

 The data flow is designed to be unidirectional in terms of identifiable information ∞ from the individual to the administrator, with only non-identifiable, aggregate reports flowing back to the employer.